UrsaMU/ursamu/README.md

 (Multi-User Dungeons) - the early ancestors of today's MMORPGs.
 These platforms are renowned for their customizability, serving as fertile grounds for role-playing adventures and vibrant social hubs.

-## And a MUSH-Like?

-UrsaMU stands as a MUSH-like server - embodying the essence of MUSH but with distinct features and enhancements, offering a unique twist on traditional text-based online environments.

 ## Getting Started with UrsaMU